Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

-# 1619–1865: The Era of the Transatlantic Slave Trade and Enslavement
+## The Era of the Transatlantic Slave Trade and Enslavement

-## Slavery in Motion

 ### 1619
 Arrival in British North America: The first recorded arrival of enslaved Africans in Jamestown, Virginia, marks the beginning of a long and painful chapter in American history.